kmayerb/tcrdist3/docs/public.rst

 I hate OOP just show me the functions
 -------------------------------------

-`TCRpublic` is for conveience.
+`TCRpublic` is for convenience.
 You can customize a lot including the background tcrsampler; but the power users may want to work with the underlying functions directly.
 Here are some examples of how: